 - Uses both the aerobic and anaerobic energy pathways (improves your “cardio” and maximal efforts)

-- Requires less TIME then traditional longer bouts of cardio
+- Requires less TIME than traditional longer bouts of cardio

 - Burns more calories per minute when compared to traditional forms of cardio.